 During harvest, they drive down to pick up the grapes.
 They started talking to people in the industry and going to small winemaker events such as the Portland Indie Wine Festival and tastings all over the country.

 The first Small House was a glorified storage unit.
-They brought in their first shipment of Pinot Noir grapes and the first vintage was crushed, fermented and put in barrels to age.
+They brought in a shipment of Pinot Noir grapes and the first vintage was crushed, fermented and put in barrels to age.
 Meanwhile, they both continue to work their jobs in the resort town of Sandpoint and tend to the wine in their off-time.